 This two year accelerated nursing degree has helped to define me as a conscientious healthcare professional.
 The support of a dedicated team was instrumental in my attaining this fulfilling and worthwhile qualification, while its hands-on and immersive components facilitated a smooth transition into nursing.

 When nursing a child you will learn how a healthy child develops and how to minimise the impact of illness or hospital admission.
 This involves working in partnership with the child's parents or guardian.

 There are special communications challenges associated with children's nursing, for example a small child cannot articulate his or her fears and needs or where it hurts.
 Children's nurses need to be able to spot when a child's health takes a turn for the worse, which can happen rapidly.
 Intuition, non-verbal communication skills and the ability to engage sensitively in play will be vital.

-As a children's nurse, you will often find yourself managing distress – a worried parent can often feel panic, anxiety, anger, powerlessness or guilt – so it's essential that you have a supportive approach to help them through this.
+You will often be sharing your skills with others, supporting the child's carers to build the confidence and ability to continue with the caring role at home.
+As a children's nurse, you will often find yourself managing distress – a worried parent can often feel panic, anxiety, anger, powerlessness or guilt – so it's essential that you take a supportive approach.

 How to apply